 \subsection{On interpreting the moment maps of Ly$\alpha$ from LAB\,1 as a tracer of gas kinematics}

 Before interpreting flux-weighted moment maps from Ly$\alpha$ as a tracer of gaseous motions, we need to asses how Ly$\alpha$ radiative transfer effects may have influenced these measurements.
-So far existing Ly$\alpha$ velocity fields from extended Ly$\alpha$ nebulae showing coherent large-scale motions have been observed around known \citep[e.g.][]{Arrigoni-Battaia2018,Martin2019} or suspected \citep{Prescott2015b} quasars.
-Details on the density distribution of the gas within those systems are still not settled, nevertheless it has been asserted that the strong ionisation field from the quasar produces a large fraction of Ly$\alpha$ photons throughout the nebula in-situ via recombinations \citep[e.g.][]{Martin2014,Martin2019,Cantalupo2014,Cantalupo2019}.
-Nevertheless, it is also fact that small residual neutral \ion{H}{i} fractions ($\lesssim 10^{-4}$) within the ionised halo result in high optical depths in Ly$\alpha$.
-But it is suspected that radiative transfer modulations of the Ly$\alpha$ profile for an extended intrinsic Ly$\alpha$ radiation field are less dramatic compared to the integrated spectrum of a compact Ly$\alpha$ emitting source.
-The rationale is that the profile measured at each position in the nebulae only reflects small local velocity offsets between point of emission and surface of last scattering \citep{Prescott2015b}.
-Combined with finite spectral resolution then only a broadening of the Ly$\alpha$ line is expected, but no significant redshift offsets.
-This expectation appears consistent with our results obtained on the \ion{He}{ii} emitting regions in LAB\,1.
-Moreover, literature redshifts of the with the blob associated galaxies do not show significant redshift offsets with respect to Ly$\alpha$ \citep{McLinden2013,Kubo2016,Umehata2017}.
-From this absence of redshift offsets we conlcude that the first-moment map traces at least the gas-kinematics close to the embedded sources.
-For those galaxy near zones we then conjecture that significant amounts of Ly$\alpha$ photons be produced in-situ.
+Ly$\alpha$ velocity fields found to exhibit coherent large-scale kinematics have been observed around known \citep[e.g.][]{Arrigoni-Battaia2018,Martin2019} or suspected \citep{Prescott2015b} quasars.
+Details on the density distribution of the gas within those systems are still not settled, but it has been asserted that the strong ionisation field from the quasar produces a large fraction of Ly$\alpha$ photons in situ throughout the nebula via recombinations \citep[e.g.][]{Martin2014,Martin2019,Cantalupo2014,Cantalupo2019}.
+Nevertheless, even small residual neutral \ion{H}{i} fractions ($\lesssim 10^{-4}$) within the ionised halo will result in high Ly$\alpha$ optical depths.
+Still, we suspect that the radiative transfer modulation of the Ly$\alpha$ profile for an extended intrinsic Ly$\alpha$ radiation field is less dramatic compared to the effect of an integrated spectrum within a compact Ly$\alpha$ emitting source.
+The reason is that the profile measured at each position in the nebula only reflects small local velocity offsets between point of emission and surface of last scattering \citep{Prescott2015b}.
+At typical spectral resolving powers then only a broadening of the Ly$\alpha$ line may be observed.
+This expectation appears consistent with our results for the \ion{He}{ii} emitting regions in LAB\,1.
+Moreover, systemic literature redshifts of the galaxies associated with LAB\,1 do not show significant offsets with respect to those determined from Ly$\alpha$ \citep{McLinden2013,Kubo2016,Umehata2017}.
+From this we conclude that the first-moment map traces the gas-kinematics close to the embedded sources.
+For those galaxy near zones we then can assume that significant amounts of Ly$\alpha$ photons must be produced in situ.